Appdynamics/hwc-buildpack/README.md

 ## Using this buildpack

-Cloudfoundry/PCF does not support specifying a buildpack from a git url for HWC like you can for other buildpacks so you will have to follow the instructions below for building the buildpack.
+Cloudfoundry/PCF does not support specifying a buildpack from a git url for HWC like you can for other buildpacks so you will need to follow the instructions below for building the buildpack.

 The purpose of this buildpack is to support users until PCF/CF releases a version of PAS for Windows with .profile.d support and updates the Cloudfoundry HWC buildpack to be compatible with multi-buildpack.
-Then we will release a "supply buildpack" that can always be used against any version of the CF HWC buildpack and this integrated buildpack can be used to support legacy versions of PAS for Windows.
+Then we will release a "supply" buildpack that can always be used against any version of the CF HWC multi-buildpack and this integrated buildpack can be used to support legacy versions of PAS for Windows.

 ### Dependencies
 - [Golang Windows](https://golang.org/dl/)